mertkilickaplan/secondbrain/docs/DEPLOYMENT.md

 # Deployment Guide

-Complete guide for deploying Second Brain Lite to production.
+Complete guide for deploying WhichNotes to production.

 ## Prerequisites